Telephone: 6488 7836

 The UWA School of Music and St George's College 3rd annual Summer Music Academy, offers talented young musicians from across Australia and Asia the opportunity to immerse themselves in a week of practical music making and fun.

-With orchestral, band, keyboard, voice and percussion streams, and supported by outstanding nationally and internationally recognised conductors and tutors including Dr Rob McWilliams, the Academy aims to nurture the musicianship and ensemble skills of high school and tertiary students through large and small ensemble rehearsal and performance.
+With orchestral, band, keyboard and percussion streams, and supported by outstanding nationally and internationally recognised conductors and tutors including Dr Rob McWilliams, the Academy aims to nurture the musicianship and ensemble skills of high school and tertiary students through large and small ensemble rehearsal and performance.

 The Academy has both residential and non-residential streams, with residential students enjoying the unique experience of college life at St George's College.